shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-star-schema-model.md

 8. After creating the Synapse workspace and SQL Pool and loading the data, the script pauses the pool to prevent unnecessary Azure charges.
 When you're ready to work with your data in Azure Synapse Analytics, you'll need to resume the SQL Pool.

-### Set up Power BI Desktop
+### Set up Power BI

-In this task, you will set up Power BI Desktop.
+In this task, you will set up Power BI.

 1. To open Power BI Desktop, on the taskbar, select the **Power BI Desktop** shortcut.